 Great for: Boosting reading speed and confidence.

-I believe every child can become a strong reader and writer with the right tools, support, and encouragement.
+Every child can become a strong reader and writer with the right tools, support, and encouragement.